abugasavio/piianalyzer/README.rst

 Requirements
 ^^^^^^^^^^^^

-Requires the Standford Tagger models.
-They can be downloaded from http://nlp.stanford.edu/software
+Requires the Stanford Named Entity Recognizer.
+It can be downloaded here: http://nlp.stanford.edu/software

 Compatibility